agohorel/aleph/docs/README.md

 #### Getting Audio Into Aleph:

 **If you only need to receive audio on the computer running Aleph** (i.e. the audio is being generated on another device), you simply need to make sure the input on your soundcard receiving the audio input is selected as the primary input in the OS's sound configuration settings.
-You could even use a built-in microphone to get audio into Aleph, though this really isn't recommended.
+You could even use a built-in microphone to get audio into Aleph, though this isn't recommended in most cases.

 **If you need to send and receive audio on the same computer**, you will need to configure a loopback.
 There are two basic approaches to routing loopbacks into Aleph - physically routing a cable from the output of your soundcard to it's input, or using some software like [JACK](http://jackaudio.org/).
 My preferred approach is a physical loopback as there is less latency and CPU overhead compared with a software loopback.